St. Petersburg, Florida

 WHERE TO BUY TICKETS?

-Despite the Rays being highly competitive, Tropicana Field sat nearly half empty during the 2009 home games.
-Even the World Series didn’t fill up the stadium!
-Expect a higher demand with ticket sales for this season, but not enough to have to pre-buy.
-Tickets can be purchased at the main box office or from your favorite online broker.
 Scalping is illegal on stadium property; however, reselling tickets at or below face value can take place on the west side of the stadium, between Gates 5 and 6.
 Look for plenty of action in this area and great bargains starting about 2.5 hours before every home game.

 WHEN TO GO?

 It’s Florida!
-Enjoy the sun and no need to worry about rainouts as Tropicana Field is one of the few remaining domes in Major League Baseball.
+Enjoy the sun and no need to worry about rain-outs as Tropicana Field is one of the few remaining domes left in Major League Baseball.
 Ballpark Chasers favorite month to travel to Tropicana Field is May due to the warm, but comfortable temperatures and less rainfall than the rest of the summer brings.

 WHAT ELSE TO SEE?

 The beautiful Florida sun provides numerous outdoor activities throughout the summer.
 Ballpark Chasers favorite is Busch Gardens, just 35 minutes from Tropicana Field.
 Busch Gardens is much more than just an amusement park, offering everything from an animal park, live shows, safaris, a bird garden, a water park and a children’s play area.
 But who are we kidding; you come to Busch Gardens for their roller coasters!
-Sheikra is America’s first “dive coaster” – 200 feet up followed by 90 degrees straight down!
-Gwazi is the area’s largest and fastest double wooden coaster that will make you question how a bunch of wood (1.25 million board feet to be exact) can keep the coaster up!
+Sheikra is America’s first “dive coaster” – 200 feet up followed by 90 degrees straight down.
+Gwazi is the area’s largest and fastest double wooden coaster that will make you question how a bunch of wood (1.25 million board feet to be exact) can keep the coaster up.
 Check out the Montu for a 60 mph inverted roller coaster that reaches G-force of 3.85.
 To put that in perspective, Space Shuttle astronauts experience a similar force upon lift-off.
-The best of all has to be Kumba!
+The best of all has to be Kumba.
 The 135 ft. drop will make your stomach rise up to your throat!

 Tampa’s best kept secret is the Big Cat Rescue.
 This nonprofit organization rescues exotic cats from being abused and/or abandoned and provides them with a safe home.
 Day tours are offered Monday through Saturday (children under the age of 10 can only take the Saturday tour) and include seeing over 140 animals from over 15 different species of wild cat.
 This is truly one of the few opportunities to see up close cougars, tigers, bobcats, lions, leopards and lynx as many of them are now endangered or even extent in the wild.
 Keep in mind that the Big Cat Rescue is not a zoo and tours are the only way to see the cats.
-Also, cameras are allowed but no tripods.
+Cameras are allowed but no tripods.
 Umbrellas are forbidden.
 Make sure to wear an old but comfortable pair of walking shoes.

 BALLPARK CHASERS VACATION?

-In order to break up the 4 hour drive, check out a game at one or more of the Florida State League ballparks.
+In order to break up the four hour drive, check out a game at one or more of the Florida State League ballparks.
 Our favorite is Charlotte Sports Park in Port Charlotte, Florida.
 The newly renovated stadium is home to the Charlotte Stone Crabs, the High-A Affiliate of the Tampa Bay Rays.
 Further south is Hammond Stadium in Fort Myers, Florida.
 The Twins Advanced Single A Affiliate, the Fort Myers Miracle, play here and offer a great beer garden along with fabulous turkey legs!

-Last updated by Craig (14) Mar 30.
+Last updated by Ballpark Chasers.